Roxxers/roxbot/docs/commands.md

 # Command Documentaion

-Before reading this, it is highly recommened you read the [quick start](quickstart.md) guide that will get you upto date with how Roxbot works and how to run her.
-This is handy if you expect to use commands that will edit Roxbot or Roxbot's guild settings.
+If you intend to use any commands requiring permissions, it is highly recommened you read the [quick start](quickstart.md) guide that will get you upto date with how Roxbot works and how to run her.

 ## How to use the docs